Applications are now open for round 2 of the Bristol Sustainable Energy Research Fund. The deadline for submissions is 14 June 2020.

 Applications from PhD students will not normally be successful, unless the applicant can demonstrate significant research experience and a publication record of at least five relevant papers.
 All applicants require a letter of support from their institution or employer if their time on the proposed research project will impact their availability to carry out their contracted duties.

 Applicants must be ordinarily resident in the UK.
-The fund is designed to support individual research, but collaborative projects between two researchers are equally welcome if there is a clear benefit to the collaboration.
+The fund is designed to support individual research, but collaborative projects between two researchers, or between a researcher and community group are equally welcome if there is a clear benefit to the collaboration.
 Collaborators can be from outside the UK, but the grant payments can only be made to the lead researcher, who must be UK-resident with a UK bank account.

 Level of award

-The fund had £10,000 available in the first round (2017-18), and it is hoped that this amount will be made available in the next round to be released.
-Maximum grant available per application is £5,000.
+BSERF grant programme will fund a small number of research projects, with a maximum grant available per application of £5,000.
 Applications are welcome for grant amounts between £500 and £5,000.
 Maximum grant awards will only be made for exceptional proposals.

 What can the award be used for?